 Part 4: Giving People Powerful Choices

-In this part you focus on developing the skill needed to confront people with a powerful choices about their future.
+Focus on developing the skill needed to confront people with a powerful choices about their future.

 Part 5: Empowering New Leaders

-In this part you focus on bringing out and developing the leadership skills of others on the team.
+Bringing out and developing the leadership skills of others on the team.

 The Language of Leadership